Chris Jericho: Cruiserweight Champion (1997–1998)

-On June 28, 1997, Jericho defeated Syxx at the Saturday Nitro live event in Los Angeles, California, to win the WCW Cruiserweight Championship for the first time, thus winning the first championship of his WCW career.
-Jericho successfully defended the title against Ultimo Dragon at Bash at the Beach, before losing the title to Alex Wright on the July 28 episode of Monday Nitro.
-Jericho unsuccessfully challenged Wright for the title at Road Wild, before defeating Wright in a rematch to win his second Cruiserweight Championship on the August 16 episode of Saturday Night.
-Jericho began feuding with Eddie Guerrero over the title as he successfully defended the title against Guerrero at Clash of the Champions XXXV before losing the title to Guerrero at Fall Brawl.
-Jericho defeated Gedo at Halloween Havoc.
-At World War 3, Jericho participated in the namesake battle royal but failed to win.

-On the January 15, 1998, episode of Thunder, Jericho defeated Eddie Guerrero to earn a title shot against Rey Mysterio Jr. for the Cruiserweight Championship at Souled Out.
-Jericho won the match by forcing Mysterio to submit to the Liontamer.
-After the match, Jericho turned heel by assaulting Mysterio's knee with a toolbox.
-In the storyline, Mysterio needed six months of recovery before he could return to the ring.
-Jericho then had a short feud with Juventud Guerrera in which Guerrera repeatedly requested a shot at Jericho's Cruiserweight Championship, but Jericho constantly rebuffed him.
-The feud culminated in a title versus mask match at SuperBrawl VIII.
-Guerrera lost the match and was forced to remove his mask.
-Following this match, Jericho began his ongoing gimmick of collecting and wearing to the ring trophy items from his defeated opponents, such as Guerrera's mask, Prince Iaukea's Hawaiian dress, and a headband from Disco Inferno.
+On June 28, 1997, Jericho defeated Syxx at a Saturday Nitro live event in Los Angeles and won the WCW Cruiserweight Championship, his first championship with WCW.
+He lost the title to Alex Wright a month later on Monday Nitro.
+He lost a second title match with Wright at Road Wild before reclaiming the Cruiserweight Championship from Wright in an August 16th match on Saturday Night.
+Jericho defended the championship against Eddie Guerrero at Clash of the Champions XXXV before losing to Guerrero in September at Fall Brawl, ending his second cruiserweight title run.
+He won the title again in January with a victory over Rey Mysterio Jr. at Souled Out, after which Jericho turned heel and assaulted Mysterio's knee with a toolbox.
+After Jericho repeatedly refusing requests from Juventud Guerrera for a title match, the two fought a title versus mask match at SuperBrawl VIII where Guerrera lost and removed his mask.
+Following this match, Jericho began an gimmick of collecting and wearing to the ring trophy items from his defeated opponents, such as Guerrera's mask, Prince Iaukea's Hawaiian dress, and a headband from Disco Inferno.

 Jericho then began a long feud with Dean Malenko, in which Jericho repeatedly claimed he was a better wrestler than Malenko, but refused to wrestle him.
 Because of his mastery of technical wrestling, Malenko was known as "The Man of 1,000 Holds", so Jericho claimed to be "The Man of 1,004 Holds"; Jericho mentions in his autobiography that this line originated from an IWA interview he saw as a child, where manager Floyd Creatchman claimed that Leo Burke, the first professional wrestler to be known as "The Man of 1,000 Holds", was now known as "The Man of 1,002 Holds", to which Floyd Creatchman stated that "he learned two more".